stevegr74/Spectrum-128k-Emulator/README.md

 - AY register behaviour
 - Audio sample generation
 - Audio pipeline behaviour
+- ZEXDOC and ZEXALL compliance validation via the dedicated runner

-ZEXDOC is used separately for full CPU validation.
+ZEXDOC and ZEXALL are used separately for full CPU validation.

 ---